How does ruminating about an obsession in OCD differ from worrying, generally?

-When addressing a worry, someone will likely use a combination of intuition while also reasoning with facts, and in which case, a satisfactory solution is usually found.
-Once the worry is solved, the person moves on.
-For pervasive concerns linked to generalised anxiety disorder (GAD), it might be a little more complicated.
-This is especially so when depression is involved, but again, ways to manage a problem can be worked on by generating helpful strategies.
+When addressing worry, we tend to use a combination of intuition while also reasoning with facts.
+This way, we usually find a satisfactory solution.
+Once the problem is solved, we move on.
+For pervasive concerns, such as those linked with a generalised anxiety disorder (GAD), it might be a little more complicated, especially when depression is involved.
+Still, again, ways to manage problems can be worked on by generating helpful strategies.

 By exercising control and becoming more aware of mental rituals, you can learn to “shift state”.
-It means being in the present, and using your five senses as you move your mind and body to something else or being mindful of what you’re already doing.
-For example, if you like the outdoors, you might choose to spend time in the garden, or the park, and be mindful of the scents, touch, sounds, and what you can see.
-Having a packet of strongly flavoured sweets in your pocket is helpful too as you can pop one in your mouth and mindfully direct your attention to the taste.
-Strong flavours such as mint or humbug are particularly useful.
+It means being in the present, and using your five senses as you move your mind and body to something else, or being mindful of what you’re already doing.
+For instance, if you like the outdoors, you might choose to spend time in the garden, or the park.
+You would then practice being mindful of the scents, what you can touch, the sounds, and what you can see.
+Having a packet of strongly flavoured sweets in your pocket can be useful since you can pop one in your mouth and mindfully direct your attention to the taste.

 No, because obsessive thoughts are involuntary and cannot be controlled, but behaviours can be controlled, whether mental or physical.
 And so in this instance, you would be stopping a negative response when you shift state, not trying to stop an obsession.
-In other words, you would acknowledge the intrusive thoughts are there, accept they’re there, and allow them to come and go while staying in the present.
+In other words, you would Acknowledge the intrusive thoughts are there, Accept they are there and Allow them to come and go while staying in the present.
 Leaning into raised anxiety while practising mindfulness is essential, too, because it teaches you that you can hold yourself up until anxiety reduces in its own time.
 By bearing with associated distress, you build a tolerance to it, and this is what leads to becoming less sensitised to the obsessional fear.

 How can I make sure I don’t go back to ruminating?

-One useful tip is to convince yourself that any further ruminating will be given attention to in one hour and for a strict amount of time, let’s say 10 minutes only for mental review.
-It might be that when an hour passes you’ll have forgotten to come back and address the issue, or let it go.
-However, if after an hour has passed and you are hard-pressed to fall back into ruminating, then ask yourself where it will lead, and then persuade yourself to come back in another hour.
-The way out of this spiral is to be stubborn in training yourself to resist becoming preoccupied and, instead, becoming more in control of rationally prioritising your thoughts to help you find workable solutions.
+One useful tip is to persuade yourself that any further ruminating will be given attention to in one hour.
+You would allow yourself a strict amount of time, let’s say 10 minutes only for mental review.
+It might be that when an hour passes you’ll have forgotten to come back and address the issue.
+However, if after an hour passes and you’re hard-pressed to fall back into ruminating, then ask yourself where it will lead?
+Next, persuade yourself to come back in another hour.
+The way out of this spiral is to be stubborn in training yourself to resist becoming preoccupied with negative thinking.
+Instead, becoming more in control of rationally prioritising your thoughts can help you find workable solutions.